A Novel real-time arrhythmia detection model using YOLOv8: Methodology

 \subsubsection{Performance metrics}

-In addition, we defined our classification based on the four possible states: true positive (TP); true negative (TN); false positive (FP); false negative (FN).
+To further evaluate our results, we defined our classification based on the four possible states: true positive (TP), true negative (TN), false positive (FP), and false negative (FN).
 Following this, we reported our findings using accuracy, specificity, precision, and recall (sensitivity) and F$_1$, which are standard metrics in arrhythmia classification models calculated as follows:

-where accuracy represents the ratio of correct ECG beat classification to all beats, specificity quantifies our model's ability to avoid false positives, precision represents the ratio of correct ECG classification out of all ECG beats predicted as the class, recall (sensitivity) quantifies our model's ability to avoid false negatives by calculating the ratio of genuine arrhythmic ECG beats out of all beats that truly belong to that class, and $F_1$ is the traditional F-measure representing the harmonic mean of precision and recall to provide a balanced assessment of our model's performance \cite{ji2019electrocardiogram,ebrahimi2020review}.
+where accuracy represents the ratio of correct ECG beat classification to all beats; specificity quantifies our model's ability to avoid false positives; precision represents the ratio of correct ECG classification out of all ECG beats predicted as the class; recall (sensitivity) quantifies our model's ability to avoid false negatives by calculating the ratio of genuine arrhythmic ECG beats out of all beats that truly belong to that class, and $F_1$ is the traditional F-measure representing the harmonic mean of precision and recall to provide a balanced assessment of our model's performance \cite{ji2019electrocardiogram,ebrahimi2020review}.

-In the results section, we presented our results based on holdout training and 10-fold cross-validation results.
-Firstly, we presented the final model training results and tested our model using unseen test set images.
-We ensured that each split maintained a proportional number of classes.
-Secondly, we conducted a 10-fold cross-validation test to ensure our results' legitimacy and calculated their standard deviation.
-10-fold cross-validation resamples the dataset into ten equal parts where 90\% and 10\% of the dataset were allocated for training and validation, respectively.
+In the results section, we presented our results based on ablation experiments using holdout training and 10-fold cross-validation.
+Firstly, we presented the ablation experimental model results for YOLOv8n, YOLOv8n + ICF, YOLOv8n + DICF, YOLOv8n + WIoU, and YOLOv8n + DICF + WIoU.
+ICF denotes the traditional inverse class frequency method where the weights are initialised once during training instead of updating weights per batch (DICF).
+Next, we select the best model and present the precision-recall and $F_1$-confidence curves.
+Secondly, we conducted a 10-fold cross-validation test to ensure the legitimacy of the best model's results, which resamples the dataset into ten equal parts for training and validation.
 We calculated the performance values of each fold and presented their means and standard deviations.
 In doing so, we could assess the variation in model performance.
-Finally, we tabulated the results metrics mentioned above in Equations \ref{eq: map}$-$\ref{eq: f1}.
+Finally, we tabulated the results metrics mentioned above in Equations (\ref{eq: map})$-$(\ref{eq: f1}).